silversquirl/redlog/README.md

 ## What does it do?

 RedLog is a Fabric mod that logs events in the world to your chat.
-It's used through Carpet's `/log` command, with filters (wip) configurable through the `/redlog` command.
+It's used through Carpet's `/log` command.

 Currently supported events: